collective-intelligence-lab/intelliproof/README.md

   - Do we actually need the arrows that change edge from attatcking/defending --> maybe the toggler can be added to edge edit modal

-- Unlink Evidence not working
+- (DONE) Unlink Evidence not working

   --> add evidence via the Edit Claim Modal, then try Unlink it --> Need to update Redux via useEffect or useState update